 While distributed ledger technology and blockchain technology each have their own pros and cons, the important thing to remember here is that blockchain technology is not a cure-all.
-For Bitcoin, a public, permissionless blockchain is the only possible solution.
+For Bitcoin, a public, permissionless blockchain works for what it’s trying to achieve.
 In many other instances, a blockchain would be a terrible idea.

 What are the major issues with blockchain technology?

 Blockchain technology is really good at some things and absolutely awful at others.

 For a blockchain to work, lots of participants need to hold up-to-date copies.
 This means that the same database is held by thousands of nodes.
 This is fairly inefficient.

 Blockchain runs counter to the logic behind cloud computing.
 Cloud computing trends toward a single database that multiple nodes can access.
 These nodes don’t have to hold their own private copy of this database.

 Further, nodes holding copies of the blockchain receive constant updates.
 These nodes are distributed around the world.
-Because of this, blockchains have high latency (latency is the amount of time it takes for data to move through the network).
+Because of this, blockchains have high latency (the amount of time it takes for data to move through the network).